open/close all folders

 - Canon Immigrant: His character was created for the first anime and the movies, replacing Dieter Mueller.

-- Diabolus ex Nihilo: Unlike Schneider, who got introduced some episodes before his debut in the field, Heffner came out from nowhere and did not even received a name until the match.
+- Diabolus ex Nihilo: Unlike Schneider, who got introduced some episodes before his debut in the field, Heffner came out from nowhere and did not even receive a name until his encounter with the main cast.
+His only pre-match scene was a training in which he appeared deflecting balls at will.

 - Dub Name Change: Known as "Gustav Heffner" in Germany and "Hugo Heffner" in Italy.

-- Suspiciously Similar Substitute: To Dieter Mueller in Captain Tsubasa, having the same color scheme and role in history.
-Ironically enough, he was much easier to defeat than Muller, despite featuring a more technical playing style which did not have Dieter's Achilles' Heel.
+- Suspiciously Similar Substitute: To Dieter Mueller in Captain Tsubasa, having the same aura and role in the history.
+Ironically enough, he was much easier to defeat than Muller, despite featuring a more flexible playing style that lacked Dieter's Achilles' Heel.

 - Spell My Name with an "S": Also spelled as "Hefner" or "Effner".
 The Spanish dub spelled it in a really odd way, sometimes sounding as "Henger" or at least "Henffer" (maybe another case of Dub Name Change).

 - The Worf Effect: Despite having outperformed both Wakabayashi and Wakashimazu, Heffner is easily beaten by Diaz and Victorino in the fourth film to show their skill.

 - Voiced by: Masami Kikuchi (Captain Tsubasa J); Roberto Mendiola (Captain Tsubasa J), Roberto Molina (Road to 2002) [Latin American Spanish dub]